N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 3.md

      Elian Z: Everyone was very interactive.
 During the meeting and we all have a clear understanding of what's going to happen next.

      Nick P: Willingness to listen to other teammates present their findings during the week

+     Ibrahim H: Nick took time off and made a server for us, and I appreciate that.
+I appreciate that the team was also willing to work together and do things like partition team members among roles.

   2. Successes